 At age 6, I entered preschool in my village.
 The following year I started elementary school until I finished sixth grade in 2009.
 After that, I started middle school at Nuevo Amanecer, the only school in my village.
 Until then, my dream to keep studying have been going well because I was able to study close to home.
 After that, I could not continue my studies in my village, due to the lack of high schools.

-Fortunately, the Instituto Maya Comunitario K’amolb’e was the closest high school to my village, two hours from a walking distance.
+Fortunately, the Instituto Maya Comunitario K’amolb’e was the closest high school to my village, a walking distance of two hours.
 For me, that was not a barrier and it was even encouraging when I got a scholarship.
 I studied to be a teacher for preschool children and I graduated in November 2015.

 Although I still live at my parents’ home, I could not be supported by them for university education.